-Where to find the Project Browser Ribbon: Show > Window > Project Browser Ribbon: Start > Explore > Browser Usage of the Project Browser The Project Browser can be used to create and manage the structure of the repository by adding and deleting, moving and copying Packages, Elements, Features and Diagrams.
+Where to find the Browser window Ribbon: Explore > Portals > Windows > Explore > Project Browser Ribbon: Start > Desktop > Design > Browser Usage of the Browser window The Browser window can be used to create and manage the structure of the repository by adding and deleting, moving and copying Packages, elements, Features and diagrams.
 It is often the primary tool for exploring and browsing through the elements in the repository and finding things of interest.
-A modeler working with an open diagram will often want to locate a diagram object in the Project Browser as a way of finding out what package it belongs to and discovering its peers.
-Options for the Project Browser The Project Browser has a context menu that contains the import functions that apply to each of the selected element types.
-Many of the functions are also available in the Project Browser Toolbar positioned at the top of the window.
-This includes the ability to create Packages, diagrams, elements and documentation.
-The Project Browser itself can be moved around the workspace as required.
+A modeler working with an open diagram will often want to locate a diagram object in the Browser window as a way of finding out what Package it belongs to and what its peers are.
+Options for the Browser window The Browser window has a context menu that contains the important functions that apply to each of the selected element types.
+Many of the functions are also available in the Browser header bar, including the ability to create models, Packages, diagrams, elements and documentation, and the ability to focus on specific Packages in the model by identifyingthem as 'Favorites'.
+The Browser window itself can be moved around the workspace as required.

-There are also several important ways the Project Browser can be configured by using the 'Preferences' dialog.
-These include the ability to Show or Hide stereotypes in the name of a tree node, the ability to freely sort the tree nodes within a Package or element and whether to warn about deletions from the tree.
-There is also the ability to configure the action that occurs when a node in the tree is double-clicked.
-Learn more about the Project Browser
+There are also several important ways the Browser window can be configured by using the 'Preferences' dialog.
+These include the ability to show or hide stereotypes in the name of a tree node, the ability to freely sort the tree nodes within a Package or element and whether to warn about deletions from the tree.

+Learn more about the Browser Window

-Project Browser
+Browser Window

 Requirements Checklist

-Getting to know the Requirements Checklist

-Introducing the Requirements Checklist

 The Requirement Checklist is a convenient element that acts as a tally to indicate whether a Requirement complies with a set of predefined measures such as whether the Requirement is Atomic, Cohesive, Traceable and Verifiable.
 It can be assigned to any Requirement and the measures can be updated directly in the diagram.
-When working with requirements it is sometimes very useful to refer to a common set of 'best practices' and qualities that help define the nature of a well formed specification.
+When working with Requirements it is sometimes very useful to refer to a common set of 'best practices' and qualities that help define the nature of a well formed specification.
 The Requirement Checklist element is designed to meet this need.